Python fundamentals 1

 What do you see?
 The first two are probably obvious: We assign the characters in single quotes on the right to the variables on the left.

-message = 'The value of z is '
+.
+The first argument (or input), 'The value of z is '

 Here we've taken the components of the previous print statement and expressed them in two statements to make it more readable.
 (You might ask yourself: Which do you prefer?
 Why?)